-3. Staged Sanctions
+8. Staged sanctions

-- 3.1.
+- 8.1.
 As our students are becoming young adults and taking increasing responsibility for their own lives, we will always seek to raise any issue(s) with them directly first in a bid to address the matter as quickly as possible.
 By raising any issue(s) with students directly, we wish to give them the opportunity to act maturely and respond positively.
-However, parents/carers will be informed if this is not the case. - 3.2.
+However, parents/carers will be informed if this is not the case. - 8.2.
 If students continue to fall below our expectations, it is then that they will be moved through our formal Staged Sanction System, see Appendix 1.
-Actions at each stage of the Staged Sanction System will be progressive in nature.
-Parental engagement and support is expected throughout this process. - 3.3.
+Actions at each stage of the Staged Sanction System will be progressive in nature and decisions will be made on an individual, case-by-case basis.
+Parental/carer engagement and support is expected throughout this process.

+8.3.
 If a student is placed on the Staged Sanction System in Y12, this will be carried forward into Y13.

-Misconduct and Gross misconduct
+Misconduct and gross misconduct

-- 3.4.
+- 8.4.
 Misconduct and gross misconduct are rare at Durham Sixth Form Centre.
 They are determined by the severity of the incident(s) or where, despite previous warnings, unacceptable behaviours have been repeated.
-Any matter of such a nature will be fully investigated and communicated. - 3.5.
-Misconduct examples include, but are not limited to: - Smoking or vaping on the Academy premises. - Bringing others on site who are not students here and/or being complicit in them gaining entry to our site. - Plagiarism/Exam malpractice. - Failure to meet NEA and Applied General assignment deadlines by the final deadline. - Persistent absenteeism/prolonged unauthorised absences. - 3.6.
-Gross misconduct examples include, but are not limited to: - Violent, threatening or obstructive behaviour. - Harassment or bullying (physical or verbal, including by electronic means). - Violation of the Academy's rules and procedures in relation to health and safety. - Possession of or dealing in illegal substances. - Possession of or being under the influence of drugs/alcohol. - Involvement in a criminal offence, which may adversely affect the Academy's reputation. - Abusive behaviour towards a member of staff or another student. - Sexual abuse, assault or harassment. - Carrying an offensive weapon. - Theft or willful damage to Academy property. - Behaviour that brings the Academy into disrepute. - 3.7.
-In addition, repeated breaches of the Climate for Learning agreement, which results in an escalation through the upper stages of the Staged Sanction System, is considered to be gross misconduct. - 3.8.
-If we consider an incident to be sufficiently serious, the following actions may be taken: - We may escalate students to the upper stages of the Staged Sanction System. - We may issue students with a fixed term exclusion whilst we investigate the issue(s). - We may permanently exclude students from the Academy. - 3.9.
+Any matter of such a nature will be fully investigated and communicated. - 8.5.
+Misconduct examples include, but are not limited to: - Smoking or vaping on the school premises. - Bringing others on site who are not students here and/or being complicit in them gaining entry to our site. - Plagiarism/Exam malpractice. - Failure to meet NEA and Applied General assignment deadlines by the final deadline. - Persistent absenteeism/prolonged unauthorised absences. - 8.6.
+Gross misconduct examples include, but are not limited to: - Violent, threatening or obstructive behaviour. - Harassment or bullying (physical or verbal, including by electronic means). - Violation of the school's rules and procedures in relation to health and safety. - Possession of or dealing in illegal substances. - Possession of or being under the influence of drugs/alcohol. - Involvement in a criminal offence, which may adversely affect the school's reputation. - Abusive behaviour towards a member of staff or another student, including racist, sexist, homophobic or discriminatory behaviour. - Sexual abuse, assault or harassment. - Carrying an offensive weapon. - Theft or willful damage to school property. - Behaviour that brings the school into disrepute. - 8.7.
+In addition, repeated breaches of the Climate for Learning agreement, which results in an escalation through the upper stages of the Staged Sanction System, is considered to be gross misconduct. - 8.8.
+If we consider an incident to be sufficiently serious, the following actions may be taken: - We may escalate students to the upper stages of the Staged Sanction System. - We may issue students with a fixed term exclusion whilst we investigate the issue(s). - We may permanently exclude students from the school. - 8.9.
 In the event of an incident of gross misconduct, a formal meeting with the student and parents/carers will take place with a member of the Senior Leadership Team.
-Parents/carers will be informed of the outcome, as soon as possible thereafter. - 3.10.
-In some instances of gross misconduct, the Academy may need to report matters to the police and/or other professional bodies e.g. safeguarding team, health and safety team.
+Parents/carers will be informed of the outcome, as soon as possible thereafter. - 8.10.
+In some instances of gross misconduct, the school may need to report matters to the police and/or other professional bodies.